What are Flat Feet?

 Treatment and prevention of Flat Feet

-Over-pronation can be treated by arch support insoles.
-These insoles will prevent some pronation and will provide comfort.
-However, ideally custom made orthotics will correct the over-pronation of the foot and as such will eliminate the functional flat foot condition.
+Over-pronation can be treated by arch support insoles and custom made orthotics to help correct the over-pronation of the foot and provide more support for the feet.

 This information is for guidance only.
 If you are in doubt at all, please consult your nearest health professional.